TimHey-Procore/personalrepo/README.md

 ## About me

-- My name is Tim Hey (last name jokes are welcome) I am a Principal Product Manager on the [Growth](https://about.gitlab.com/handbook/product/growth/) team at GitLab and I focus on [Expansion](https://about.gitlab.com/direction/expansion/).
+- My name is Tim Hey -- Currently, I am a Principal Product Manager on the Growth team at [Procore](procore.com).
+I'm focused on connecting everyone in the construction industry on one platform.
-- I currently live in [New Boston, New Hampshire](https://www.google.com/maps/place/New+Boston,+NH+03070/@42.9777511,-71.7556169,12z/data=!3m1!4b1!4m5!3m4!1s0x89e233e8a9946e0d:0x590e6c13b1743f65!8m2!3d42.9761945!4d-71.6939626) 🇺🇸 with my wife Elizabeth, our 2 sons and our 2 dogs (they are rescues and we have no clue what breed they are).
+- I currently live in [Hilton Head, SC](https://www.google.com/maps/d/viewer?ie=UTF8&hl=en&msa=0&t=h&z=12&vpsrc=0&mid=1Qtqlbz0hl78M8NRbzRCdgw_NnP0&ll=32.16264174527876%2C-80.74548800000001) 🇺🇸 with my wife Elizabeth, our 2 sons and our 2 dogs.
+I was raised in New Hampshire and that's where the majority of my family lives.
+I'm up there quite a bit in the summer months.
-- I was raised in New Hampshire but lived on [Hilton Head Island](https://www.google.com/maps/place/Hilton+Head+Island,+SC/@32.1834696,-80.8174359,12z/data=!3m1!4b1!4m5!3m4!1s0x88fc79dc8ed319ad:0x2ce5a67aeba2283d!8m2!3d32.216316!4d-80.752608) for 8 years, this is where my wife and I started our life together and we plan to move back when the children are older.
 - I’m an [introverted extrovert](https://en.wikipedia.org/wiki/Extraversion_and_introversion) which for me means that I enjoy spending time with others but I recharge in solitude.
 You will know which mode I’m in within seconds of interacting with me.
-- I studied business management and sustainable product design and development at Keene State College in New Hampshire and it just so happens that it’s exactly what I’ve built a career around.
+- I studied business management and sustainable product design and development at Keene State College in New Hampshire and it just so happens that is exactly what I’ve built a career around.
 - I ride bikes 🚴‍♂️and recently fell in love with gravel.
-If I’m feeling fit I will compete in local gravel races, criteriums or cyclo-cross races.
+If I’m feeling fit I will compete in local crits, gravel or cyclo-cross races.
 When I do compete I race for team [Mad Alchemy](https://www.madalchemy.com/).
 Feel free to follow me on [Strava](https://www.strava.com/athletes/2610245)
-- I’m a podcast junkie, some of my favorites are [TrainerRoad](https://www.trainerroad.com/podcast), [a16z](https://a16z.com/podcasts/), [Breakout Growth](https://www.seanellis.me/the-breakout-growth-podcast.html) and [Rich Roll](https://www.richroll.com/)
+- I’m a podcast junkie, some of my favorites are [a16z](https://a16z.com/podcasts/), [My First Million](https://thehustle.co/my-first-million-podcast/), [TrainerRoad](https://www.trainerroad.com/podcast), and [Rich Roll](https://www.richroll.com/)
 - I recently took the Clifton Strengths assessment If you are curious you can learn more [here](https://gitlab.com/gitlab-org/growth/product/issues/797)
 - Lastly, for more than a decade now I've lived a life in recovery and I'm very open about it, I won't lead with it but if you want to talk don't hesitate to reach out.